Northwest Ga. disability advocates launch COVID-19 education campaign

-The Rome-based Northwest Georgia Center for Independent Living is launching a campaign to boost the area's COVID-19 vaccination rates.
+The Rome-based Northwest Georgia Center for Independent Living has launched a campaign to help boost the area's COVID-19 vaccination rates.

 The nonprofit provides resources and support to help people live with a disability without the need for institutional care.
 It sought and received a grant to fund the campaign.